 - Start with the cheese at room temperature, Mix cheese, onion, Worcestershire sauce, and Tabasco

 - Refrigerate for 2 hours

-- Mix parsley and pecans and sprinkle on a large sheet of aluminum foil.
+- Sprinkle parsley (and mix in the pecans if you lean that way) on a large sheet of aluminum foil.

-- Form the cheese mixture into a log on the foil.
-You can use the foil to help shape it, rolling it into shape.
+- Form the cheese mixture into a log on a clean section of the foil.
+Roll it into shape over the parsley mix, use the foil to help shape it.
 You should have a wrapped cheese log when completed.